appatalks/chatgpt-html/README.md

 # ChatGPT HTML - Using OpenAI APIs;
--- Now has Google PaLM API (Bard)

--- Optional Support with AWS Polly and Google Search APIs.
 ![screenshot-catdog](screenshot-catdog.png)

-v.1.3b

-Expiremental: - Suno-Ai's Bark TTS Engine Added.
-Run server.py (GPU Enabled)
+v.1.4

 This allows you to easily interact with the OpenAI API.

 ## Getting Started

-1. Add your OpenAI API key and AWS Keys to the "OPENAI_API_KEY" variable and (optinally) AWS and Google Keys in config.json.
+1. Add your OpenAI API key to the "OPENAI_API_KEY" variable and (optinally) AWS, Google Keys in config.json for additional functionality.
 2. Open chatgpt.html and have fun!
+3. Optional: - Suno-Ai's Bark TTS Engine Added.
+Run server.py (GPU Enabled)
-3. **Note: You may have to review/adjust the code for your specific env. ie CIDR ranges, NGINX/webserver configuration,scripting piece etc.**
+4. **Note: You may have to review/adjust the code for your specific env. ie CIDR ranges, NGINX/webserver configuration,scripting piece etc.**

 ## Features

 - GPT-4 Support (Needs Testing)